 The FMY also counts on the essential support of the Local and Regional Administration.
 This is a commitment to showcase and expand the furniture, timber and related sectors, a strategic pillar of the regional economy.

-Yecla, located in the northwest of the Region of Murcia, is home to one of the largest clusters of companies and professionals in the furniture, timber and related sectors at domestic and international level.
-Within an area of just 5 km, in the municipality of Yecla, reconnect with the origin of the sector’s products as well as building new relationships to promote the overall sector growth.
+Yecla, located in the northwest of the Region of Murcia, is home to one of the largest clusters of companies and professionals in the furniture, timber and related industries at both domestic and international level.

 m2 of exhibition area specialized in the habitat sector.